In light of the launch of Ethics@Bath system, changes have been made to the Sponsorship process.

 Guidance and forms for reporting potential fraud or serious breaches of Good Clinical Practice (GCP) or the trial protocol of sponsored projects are available here.

-If you need any advice in addition to the guidance documents, please contact the Project Manager (University Research), in the first instance.
+If you need any advice in addition to the guidance documents, please contact the Research Governance and Compliance Team, in the first instance.

 If you have University of Bath sponsorship for a study that is current, and you are planning on leaving the University, you must notify the Sponsor, by e-mailing email@example.com at least 3 months before leaving so that appropriate arrangements are made regarding your study and associated Sponsorship.